UMLCloudComputing/Fall2023/Week 4/Tutorial_MUI_Basic.md

 ## Prerequisites

-- Please complete the offical [React Tic-Tac-Toe Tutorial](https://react.dev/learn/tutorial-tic-tac-toe) before starting this tutorial :exclamation: That tutorial will teach you the basics of React and important concepts such as components, props, and state.
+- Please complete the offical [React Tic-Tac-Toe Tutorial](https://react.dev/learn/tutorial-tic-tac-toe) before starting this tutorial!
+That tutorial will teach you the basics of React and important concepts such as components, props, and state.

 ## Step 1: Setting Up Your React Project